Uneeba-Irfan/-HR-Analytics-and-Employee-Attrition-Dashboard-Power-BI-MySQL-/README.md

 ## 📊 Power BI Dashboard Pages

 ### ✅ Page 1: Employee Overview
-A general snapshot of the workforce.
+This page gives an overview of the employee data.

 **Visuals Included:**
 - 🧑‍🤝‍🧑 **Employees by Gender** (Donut Chart)